orbitjs/ember-orbit/README.md

 made for forks because the changes are tracked and applied back to stores via `merge`.

-If you want to override these protections and update a non-forked cache, just set `cache.allowUpdates = true`.
+If you want to override these protections and update a non-forked cache, you can set `cache.allowUpdates = true`, but know that those updates won't leave the cache.

 #### Sync Updates via Model instances